You may not think that “tourist” and “Cleveland” naturally go together. But hear me out before you click away from this post.

 Ohio City is located just west of downtown across the Cuyahoga River, and used to be a completely separate city.
 Now, it's one of Cleveland's oldest neighborhoods.

 West Side Market – You can't miss West Side Market in Ohio City – like, literally, the brick building with its clock tower commands the eye when you drive down W. 25th Street.
 The market is Cleveland's oldest indoor-outdoor market, dating back to 1912.
 It has more than 100 vendors selling everything from meat to fruits to cheeses, with some of the stands having been here for generations.

 Breweries – Cleveland Brew Bus describes Ohio City as “Cleveland’s hot urban brewery district,” and they're right – there are nearly a dozen craft breweries in this neighborhood alone.
 A few that offer tours/tastings (or at least a restaurant) include Great Lakes Brewing Co., Market Garden Brewery, Hansa Brewery, and Saucy Brew Works.

 Street art/murals – Ohio City is one of my favorite neighborhoods in Cleveland for street art; you'll find it all over, with a particularly large concentration around an area known as Hingetown.

 Things to do in Ohio City

-Take a food or beer tour – You can take a food tour of West Side Market with Taste Cleveland Food Tours, or a beer tour of Ohio City with Cleveland Brew Bus.
+Take a food or beer tour – You can take a food tour of West Side Market, or a beer tour of Ohio City with Cleveland Brew Bus.

 Check out some art – Head to Spaces Gallery or the Glass Bubble Project to find some non-mural art.